-The Fiscal 2017 members of the Compensation Committee were Mr. Parks, Chair of the Compensation Committee, Ms. Aggers, Ms. Etzkorn and Messrs.
-Crudele, Johnson, Kirkland, Saunders and Yother.
-Mr. Crudele completed his service on the Committee in May 2016, and Ms. Etzkorn was appointed to the Committee in November 2016.
-Messrs.
-Kirkland and Saunders retired from the Board in May 2016.
+The Fiscal 2018 members of the Compensation Committee were Ms. Aggers and Etzkorn and Messrs.
+Johnson, Parks and Finley.

+- Mr. Parks completed his service as Chair of the Committee in May 2017; - Ms. Aggers began her service as Chair of the Committee in May 2017; - Ms. Etzkorn completed her service on the Committee in May 2017; and - Mr. Johnson retired from the Board in May 2017.

 Under the terms of its Charter, the Compensation Committee is directly responsible for developing guidelines and establishing compensation policies for our executive officers as well as producing an annual report for inclusion in our Proxy Statement.

 In addition, the Compensation Committee:

-- develops guidelines and reviews the structure and competitiveness of our executive officer compensation programs, including assessing the appropriate motivation of executive officers to achieve our business objectives in line with our overall strategies for risk management; - oversees an evaluation of the performance of our executive officers, including our CEO, and approves annual compensation, including salary, bonus, incentive and equity compensation, of all our executive officers; - administers our equity award plans for employees and grants equity awards under our equity award plans; - reviews strategy for executive officer succession; - publishes an annual Compensation Committee Report on executive officer compensation for the stockholders; and

-• evaluates the Compensation Committee's performance and reviews the Compensation Committee's charter on an annual basis and presents the Board with recommended changes.
+- develops guidelines and reviews the structure and competitiveness of our executive officer compensation programs, including assessing the appropriate motivation of executive officers to achieve our business objectives in line with our overall strategies for risk management; - oversees an evaluation of the performance of our executive officers, including our CEO, and approves annual compensation, including salary, bonus, incentive and equity compensation, of all our executive officers: - approves any employment agreements and severance arrangements, including any benefits provided in connection with a change in control for our CEO and other executive officers; - administers our equity award plans for employees and grants equity awards under our equity award plans; - reviews strategy for executive officer succession; - monitors the Company's compliance with requirements under Sarbanes-Oxley Act of 2002 relating to loans to directors and officer, as well as other laws affecting employee compensation and benefits; - oversees the Company's compliance with SEC rules and regulations regarding shareholder approval of certain executive compensation matters; - publishes an annual Compensation Committee Report on executive officer compensation for the stockholders; and - evaluates the Compensation Committee's performance and reviews the Compensation Committee's charter on an annual basis and presents the Board with recommended changes.

-The Compensation Committee may, at its sole discretion, obtain advice or seek assistance from legal, accounting and compensation consultants to assist in the evaluation of the compensation of our CEO and other elected executive officers.
+The Compensation Committee may, at its sole discretion, obtain the advice of any compensation consultant, legal counsel or other advisor to assist in the evaluation of the compensation of our CEO and other elected executive officers.
 In employing external advisors, the Compensation Committee considers independence factors required by NASDAQ and/or the Securities Exchange Act of 1934.
+In addition, the committee may obtain assistance and resources from Company employees as it deems necessary, to carry out its responsibilities under its charter.

-A copy of the Compensation Committee Charter is available on our website at www.hibbett.com under the heading "Investor Relations".
+A copy of the Compensation Committee Charter is available on our website at hibbett.com under the heading "Investor Relations".
 In addition, a printed copy of its Charter will be provided to any stockholder upon request submitted to Investor Relations at our address listed elsewhere in this Proxy Statement.